Space Sheriff Sharivan: Plot

 Initially appearing in Space Sheriff Gavan, Den Iga is attacked by a monster called Buffalo Doubler, a member of the Space Mafia Makuu.
-Den is seriously injured in the attack when he is found by Gavan, who takes him to Planet Bird for medical assistance.
+Den is seriously injured in the attack.
+He is later found by Gavan, who takes him to Planet Bird for medical assistance.
 Qom, leader of the Galaxy Federal Police (銀河連邦警察, Ginga Renpō Keisatsu), is impressed by Den's courage.
 Den returns in the final episode of Gavan, saving Gavan himself in his newly acquired form of Space Sheriff Sharivan during Gavan's final battle.
 After Don Horror is defeated, Sharivan is assigned to Earth and is partnered together with Lily from the planet Bird as he deals with the threat of the Madou Space Crime Syndicate on Earth.

 Characters

 Grand Berth crew

 Based on the Grand Berth (グランドバース, Gurando Bāsu), it serves as headquarters of Den and Lily as it circles around the Earth.
-It has two modes: Battle Mothership move able to fires the Berth Beam and the vaguely humanoid Battle Birth Formation that fires the Grand Buster and Plasma Cannon (the latter being based on the blueprints of the Space Cannon built by Voicer, Gavan's father).
+It has two modes: Battle Mothership move able to fire the Berth Beam and the vaguely humanoid Battle Birth Formation that fires the Grand Buster and Plasma Cannon (the latter being based on the blueprints of the Space Cannon built by Voicer, Gavan's father).